 Recommendations for Further Reading

-John Fulton is Director of Postgraduate Research and Associate Professor of Research Based Practice at the University of Sunderland, UK and co-editor of Studying Postgraduate Healthcare: A Pre-Reader, The Professional Doctorate, and Mentorship in Healthcare.
+John Fulton is Director of Postgraduate Research and Associate Professor of Research- Based Practice at the University of Sunderland and co- editor of Studying Postgraduate Healthcare: A Pre- Reader , The Professional Doctorate and Mentorship in Healthcare .

-Andrew Livingstone Professor of Ceramics at the National Glass Centre, University of Sunerland, UK, where he leads CARCuos the Ceramic Arts Research Centre and is supervisor to PhD researchers.
+Andrew Livingstone is Professor of Ceramics at the National Glass Centre, University of Sunderland, where he leads CARCuos (Ceramic Arts Research Centre) and is supervisor to PhD researchers.
 Andrew has authored and contributed to numerous books including The Ceramics Reader.
-As an artist and researcher his exhibitions include The Smithsonian Institute and the Garth Clark Gallery, New York.
-His work is held in many private and public collections internationally, including Yingge Ceramics Museum, Taiwan and the Garth Clark Mark Del Vecchio Permanent Collection at the Museum of Fine Arts, Houston.
-He is a senior fellow of the Higher Education Academy and a member of the International Academy of Ceramics.
+As an artist and researcher, his exhibitions include the Smithsonian Institute and the Garth Clark Gallery, New York.
+His work is held in many private and public collections internationally, including Yingge Ceramics Museum, Taiwan, and the Garth Clark and Mark Del Vecchio Permanent Collection at the Museum of Fine Arts, Houston.
+He is a Senior Fellow of the Higher Education Academy and a member of the International Academy of Ceramics.

-Claire Todd is an artist who works in sculpture, performance and installation, exhibiting works in locally and internationally, including public sculpture in the Netherlands and Belgium.
-She studied Sculpture at Northumbria University and MA Scenography at St Martins, London.
-Subsequent to that she attended the postgraduate program in sculpture at the Rijksakademie, Amsterdam.
-In 2003-4 Claire was recipient of the Helen Chadwick Fellowship to The British School at Rome and Oxford University and in 2008 received an NEA award to Corpus Christi University, Texas.
-Alongside this, Claire is a successful and much respected AHRC PhD graduate in in the Department of Ceramics and Glass at the University of Sunderland, UK.
+Claire Todd is an artist who works in sculpture, performance and installation, exhibiting works locally and internationally, including public sculpture in the Netherlands and Belgium.
+She studied Sculpture at Northumbria University and MA Scenography at St Martin’s, London.
+Subsequent to that, she attended the postgraduate programme in sculpture at the Rijksakademie, Amsterdam.
+In 2003– 2004, Claire was recipient of the Helen Chadwick Fellowship to the British School at Rome and Oxford University and, in 2008, she received an NEA award to Corpus Christi University, Texas.
+Alongside this, Claire is a successful and much respected AHRC PhD graduate in the Department of Ceramics and Glass at the University of Sunderland.

-Stephen Capper is a Professional Doctorate student in the Faculty of Health Sciences and Wellbeing at the University of Sunderland, UK.
-A podiatrist and academic by professional background, Stephen’s work has explored the notion of epistemology as applied to clinical sciences, specifically biomechanics.
-His ground breaking work is amongst the first to ever challenge the basis of scientific knowledge in podiatric medicine in relation to the claim of evidence-based praxis across this clinical discipline.
+Stephen Capper is a professional doctorate student in the Faculty of Health Sciences and Wellbeing at the University of Sunderland.
+A podiatrist and academic by professional background, Stephen’s work has explored the notion of epistemology as applied to clinical sciences, specifi cally biomechanics.
+His groundbreaking work is among the fi rst to ever challenge the basis of scientific knowledge in podiatric medicine in relation to the claim of evidence- based praxis across this clinical discipline.

 Peter Smith is Emeritus Professor of Computing.
-He joined the University of Sunderland as an undergraduate student in 1975 and received his Doctorate in 1981.
-Since then he has held several teaching, research and management positions at the University, including Dean, and Chair of the University Research Degrees Committee.
-He has published over 250 papers, and supervised and examined over 100 doctoral candidates at Universities in the UK, Europe and Hong Kong.
+He joined the University of Sunderland as an undergraduate student in 1975 and received his doctorate in 1981.
+Since then, he has held several teaching, research and management positions at the university, including Dean and Chair of the University Research Degrees Committee.
+He has published over 250 papers, and has supervised and examined over 100 doctoral candidates at universities in the UK, Europe and Hong Kong.
 Peter is a Fellow of the British Computer Society and Principal Fellow of the Higher Education Academy.
-He has published extensively on a range of subjects including computing, management, and doctoral studies, particularly in relation to Professional Doctorates.
+He has published extensively on a range of subjects including computing, management and doctoral studies, particularly in relation to professional doctorates.